 We have Bokashi EnsoPet Composting Units at Flora & Fauna and these are the perfect pet toilet for at home, already made up.

 Why is a BioBag better than a plastic or degradable bag?

 BioBags are made from compostable polymers that leave no toxic residues behind, says BioBag World Australia Director Scott Morton.

 “Diverting plastic from landfill and the marine environment is our number one goal.
 No plastic should be disposed of to landfill because it’s a waste of a valuable resource.
 Most of us are aware that plastic bags, including degradable and some ‘biodegradable’ bags, leave microplastic pollution behind.
 Every piece of plastic ever created is still somewhere, unless it’s been burnt.”

 “A BioBag doesn’t need to be heated to high temperatures to break down.
 If it doesn’t make it into a compost bin or organics bin, a BioBag will still break down anywhere there is micro-organisms and oxygen, whereas plastic will live on and enter the eco-system for hundreds of years,” Scott said.

-You can find BioBags at Flora & Fauna.
+You can find BioBags and Bokashi at Flora & Fauna.